 Supporting the exploration of the universe.

-We assist our clients in reaching beyond the stars.
-Along with our experience in atmospheric testing and development, we have supported nearly every major U.S. government space system initiative since the 1960s.
-We provide support for the National Aeronautics and Space Administration (NASA) in areas such as development, engineering, testing and operation, and launch support, which has resulted in a long and successful partnership.
+Jacobs assists its clients in reaching beyond the stars.
+Along with our experience in atmospheric testing and development, Jacobs has supported nearly every major U.S. government space system initiative since the 1960s.
+We also provide support for the National Aeronautics and Space Administration (NASA) in areas such as development, engineering, testing and operation, and launch support, which has resulted in a long and successful partnership.

-We currently provide support to NASA’s development, testing, and evaluation facilities at 10 complexes and major sites around the U.S. We also perform test and evaluation services at NASA sites for commercial spaceflight technologies.
+Jacobs currently provides support to NASA’s development, testing, and evaluation facilities at 10 complexes and major sites around the U.S. We also perform test and evaluation services at NASA sites for commercial spaceflight technologies.

 Supporting national security and intelligence.